rileydakota/nku-cyber-2021-iac-security/README.md

 Alex Kaskaso wrote an awesome walkthrough of this abusing Terraform via malicious modules - check it out [here](https://alex.kaskaso.li/post/terraform-plan-rce)

-This section spoke more to malicious code, and not a template containing a malicous configuration (eg - someone deploying Terraform that creates an external assumable role in AWS for malicious purposes)- that would be covered in part by Static Code Analysis, which is talked about below (and later in the slides).
+This section spoke more to malicious code, and not a template containing a malicious configuration (eg - someone deploying Terraform that creates an external assumable role in AWS for malicious purposes)- that would be covered in part by Static Code Analysis, which is talked about below (and later in the slides).

 ## Codifying Best Practices - Providing Modules To Your Dev Teams